atrocore/atrocore/docs/en/user-guide/user-interface-core.md

 ### Desktop Notifications

-TreoCore uses two types of notifications: email notifications and system notifications (desktop notifications).
+AtroCore uses two types of notifications: email notifications and system notifications (desktop notifications).
 Generally, email and desktop notifications are configured globally, for all users.

 User can receive notifications in case when: